dairycultist/GamernyanOS/README.md

 kernel - manages resources, connects software and hardware, I/O, device drivers

 `-DF_CPU=16000000UL` may be added to avr-gcc command to define CPU frequency if omitting `#define F_CPU 16000000UL` from script

-`qemu-img create -f raw sdcard.img 256K` Create virtual SD card image (which will be a peripheral and the storage of our emulated machine).

 `-device sd-card,drive=my_sdcard -drive id=my_sdcard,if=sd,format=raw,file=sdcard.img` Tell QEMU to emulate an SD card controller and attach our SD card image: Add SD card image as a virtual _drive_, which is referenced by a virtual _device_ (the SD card controller).